Where do alpacas come from?

 Can alpacas be kept on their own?

 No, alpacas are a herd animal and can become very stressed if kept alone even for short periods (such as travelling).
-They should be kept in groups of at least two.
+They should be kept in groups of three or more.
 Alpacas can be run with other animals such as goats and sheep.
 They are sometimes kept with horses, ponies and donkeys, but should be introduced with care.

 Are alpacas easy to handle?